decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-3.md

 **Concept:** Swarm intelligence means many simple agents (like ants or birds) work together without a leader.
 Each agent follows simple rules and interacts with others nearby.
 Their combined actions create smart group behavior that solves problems, even though each agent is not smart on its own.

+In this context, a "swarm" means a group of simple agents (like birds, ants, bees, or fish) that work together without a leader.

 **Key Features:**

 - **Decentralized Control**: No central leader; each agent acts independently.